 Finally, your explicit use of hyperboles to embellish your rabid anti-American contempt– such as ‘I don’t intend to set foot on American soil again’ and ‘It is both a gift and a curse to be writing in this language.’–verges on silly, pathetic mawkishness … I venture to predict your such gloop will come back to haunt you big time someday.

 Tailpiece: Here’s a link to an Oxford Union debate that Alfian Sa’at could use to further debunk his misshapen mythological worldview of America.

 Feb.
 20, 2017 On Harry Chen’s Facebook, Lester Kok wrote:

 Excuse the OT posting, just the same may I share with you here my recent counter argument to Alfian Sa’at’s Facebook anti-American propaganda (see above).
 While he’s not posing as a journalist with an obligation for at least some balance and objectivity, his totally skewed take in portraying America as the modern-day Iblis in an age of alternative facts, warrants an appropriate response — someone has to call him out on it.

-Harry Chen I lost my respect for him several months ago when he sought to disassociate religious motivations from all the terrorist activities.
+Harry Chen to Lester: I lost my respect for him several months ago when he sought to disassociate religious motivations from all the terrorist activities.
 He should have just kept his big mouth shut.